Systematic Reviews on Drug Policy

 To request a copy of any publication that is not open access, please email email@example.com.
 Current and past systematic reviews include:

-Maghsoudi N, Tanguay J, Scarfone K, Rammohan I, Ziegler C, Werb D, Scheim A
+Maghsoudi N, Tanguay J, Scarfone K, Rammohan I, Ziegler C, Werb D, Scheim AI

-Background and Aims: Drug checking services (DCS) provide people who use drugs (PWUD) with chemical analysis results of their drug samples, while simultaneously monitoring the unregulated drug market.
-We sought to identify and synthesize literature on the following domains: (a) influence of DCS on behaviour of PWUD; (b) monitoring of drug markets by DCS; and (c) outcomes related to models of DCS.
+Background and Aims: Drug checking services provide people who use drugs with chemical analysis results of their drug samples while simultaneously monitoring the unregulated drug market.
+We sought to identify and synthesize literature on the following domains: (a) the influence of drug checking services on the behaviour of people who use drugs; (b) monitoring of drug markets by drug checking services; and (c) outcomes related to models of drug checking services.

-Methods: This review followed PRISMA guidelines and was pre-registered in PROSPERO (CRD42018105366).
-A systematic literature search was conducted in MEDLINE, Embase, Cochrane Central Register of Controlled Trials, Cochrane Database of Systematic Reviews, PsycINFO, Scopus, Web of Science, and Dissertations & Theses Global.
-Eligible studies were peer-reviewed articles and conference abstracts, or grey literature, published in any language since 1990 and including original data on the domains.
-We assessed risk of bias for quantitative peer-reviewed articles reporting on behaviour or models of DCS using National Institutes of Health tools.
+Methods: Systematic review.
+A systematic literature search was conducted in MEDLINE, Embase, Cochrane Central Register of Controlled Trials, Cochrane Database of Systematic Reviews, PsycINFO, Scopus, Web of Science and Dissertations and Theses Global.
+Eligible studies were peer-reviewed articles and conference abstracts or grey literature, published in any language since 1990 and including original data on the domains.
+We assessed risk of bias for quantitative peer-reviewed articles reporting on behaviour or models of drug checking services using National Institutes of Health tools.

 Gicquelais RE, Werb D, Marks C, Ziegler C, Mehta SH, Genberg BL, Scheim AI

 Abstract | Full Article